DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 Tip 05

-Read different text types
+Read different types of texts

 Tip 06